MartaSolarz/Lotto_game/README.md

 In general, the winnings depend on the amount of the lotto accumulation and the amount allocated to the winning.

-* hit 3 numbers: 24 PLN
+* hit 3 numbers: 24 PLN;
-* hit 4 numbers: an average of 13% of the amount spent on winning (several hundred PLN)
+* hit 4 numbers: an average of 13% of the amount spent on winning (several hundred PLN);
-* hit 5 numbers: 8% of the amount spent on winning (several thousand PLN)
+* hit 5 numbers: 8% of the amount spent on winning (several thousand PLN);
-* hit 6 numbers: 43% of the amount spent on winning (milion PLN or more)
+* hit 6 numbers: 43% of the amount spent on winning (milion PLN or more).

 ##### 4. How the code should work? #####